My Cup Runneth Over- the Complete Piano Works of R. Nathaniel Dett

 Tableau, Tempest, and Tango

 Tableau, Tempest and Tango – images, drama, power, intensity, color, and dance!
 All these things make for great music.
-My latest CD project expresses my passion for putting together masterpieces of the past with great works from our era, whose roots grow from them.
-David Finko and Richard Brodhead are great living composers.
-The images in their music reflect the ultimate work of images in music: Pictures at an Exhibition.
-This project makes this dream into a reality.
+This album combines masterpieces of the past with great works from our era, whose roots grow from them.
+The captivating images in David Finko’s and Richard Brodhead’s wonderful works reflect the ultimate work of images in music: Pictures at an Exhibition.

 David Finko’s works are intimately connected with Russian history.
 He grew up in Leningrad; his father held a top-secret post as a submarine designer for the Soviet Navy.
 The Fantasia on a Medieval Russian Theme is a narrative in music about the Mongol invasion and eventual triumph of Russia.
 David also loves Yiddish culture – Sonata #1 wonderfully portrays the art of Soviet actor and director Solomon Mikhoels.
 His Sonatas #2 and #3 were written after his coming to the United States.
 He is now 81; I promised him that he would live to see and hear his piano works preserved.